wangty1/wangty1.github.io/_news/announcement_25.md

 related_posts: false
 ---

-I will be served as an oral session chair at ACM MM 2025 in Dublin.
+I will be served as an oral session chair at ACM MM 2025 in Dublin, Ireland.